Ivans-11/MDMC/README_en.md

 3. Place the downloaded mod `.jar` file into the `mods` folder.
 4. Launch Minecraft Launcher and select the previously configured profile.
 5. Once in the game, the mod will be active.

+## Gameplay

+Please carefully read the tutorial book in the game to understand the function of the mod.

 ## Acknowledgements